article 3 months old

 CHARTS

-BPT CBA COH CSL DMP GMG GUD HSN JBH NGI NWS ORG PGH PPS QBE REA RIO RMD SEK SUN TLS WHC WOW
+BPT CBA COH CSL DMP GMG HSN JBH NGI NWS ORG PGH PPS QBE REA RIO RMD SEK SUN TLS WHC WOW

 For more info SHARE ANALYSIS: BPT - BEACH ENERGY LIMITED